Skip to main content

 What are the benefits of white box testing?

-• Provides thorough testing of code logic and pathways.
+• Thorough testing of logic and pathways.

-• Helps in identifying security vulnerabilities.
+• Identifies security vulnerabilities.

-• Assists in optimizing performance and resource usage.
+• Optimizes performance and resource usage.

-• Ensures all parts of the code are executed and tested.
+• Ensures all code parts are tested.

 What are the limitations of white box testing?

-• Can be time-consuming and expensive.
+• Time-consuming and expensive.

-• Requires highly skilled testers.
+• Requires skilled testers.

 When should white box testing be used?

-• There is a need to test the software's logic, security, and performance.
+• To test logic, security, and performance.

 How can white box testing be made more effective?

-• Implement Test-Driven Development (TDD) to write tests before coding.
+• Implement Test-Driven Development (TDD).

 Can white box testing and black box testing be used together?